- Indian Ocean

 For those that can’t get enough of diving after this trip, there’s a chance to sign up for further instruction, which takes place on the live-aboard vessel, M V Kangaroo Explorer.

 It’s difficult to appreciate the scale of the Great Barrier Reef when you’re aboard a boat or swimming and splashing in the blue-green waters.
 A helicopter experience provides a much better insight into the size of the reef, offering a bird’s eye view of the water and the coral structures that lie beneath.

 Having arrived at the Cairns City Helipad, travellers will climb aboard for the flight of a lifetime.
 A scenic 30-minute journey lies ahead, with nothing but incredible views for company.
 As the blades rotate and the engine purrs, guests can enjoy panoramic views of sparkling beaches, dense, tropical rainforests and bright blue waters that are punctured by darker areas of coral.

 The helicopter will fly over the beautiful island idyll of Green Island and the stunning spot of False Cape before heading back to the city.

-Helicopter tours are a fabulous way to appreciate the mesmerising beauty and the vast scale of the Great Barrier Reef, while enjoying the thrill and the adrenaline rush of soaring high in the skies.
+A Great Barrier Reef helicopter tour is a fabulous way to appreciate the mesmerising beauty and the vast scale of the reef, while enjoying the thrill and the adrenaline rush of soaring high in the skies.
 Enjoying a vantage point several hundred feet in the sky also affords breathtaking photo opportunities.

 For those who are keen to explore and experience the Great Barrier Reef without getting wet, a day trip to Green Island comes highly recommended.
 This exotic slice of paradise lies just 15 miles from the coastline, making it an ideal base for leisurely, languid day trips.